Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

-   "api_type","string","the string ``\"json\"``"
-   "return_rtjson","boolean","if not `false`, return the entity object as the top level JSON object" "richtext_json","string","a string of RTJSON" "text","string","markdown text" "thing_id","string","full ID of comment or text post"
+   "return_rtjson","boolean","If truthy (a string that starts with `0` or `F` or `f` is treated as falsy), return the entity object as the top level JSON object."
+   "richtext_json","string","A string of RTJSON" "text","string","Markdown text"
+   "thing_id","string","Full ID of a comment or text post"

 |